WXGopher/gopher-notes/README.md

 Deformable object, elastic material simulation.

+> Foundations of Physically Based Modeling and Animation by Ronald House and John Keyser

+"Physics modelling 101" (mass-spring systems, particle-based systems, deformable object simulations and all you need to know)

 ### Artificial Intelligence and Machine Learning

 > Reinforcement Learning by David Silver

 Detailed notes and quality lecture videos with a plenty of examples and rigorous mathematical proofs.

+> Pattern Recognition and Machine Learning by Christopher Bishop

+Recommending this book is a sort of cliche; however, I wish to remind you the exercises are not freakishly hard to solve as compared with its frequently mentioned counterpart -- The elements of statistical learning, a book written by J. Friedman, which is I believe written for statisticians not programmers.

 ---

 ## Mathematics

+### Pure Mathematics

 > Linear Algebra and Its Applications by Peter Lax